uwe-app/website/site/docs/getting-started/integrations.md

 ## Integration Steps

-To integrate with an external build tool add a [[docs/other/hooks|hook]] which runs whenever a website is compiled; each integration also runs the hook when build source files are changed and live reload is enabled (`uwe --live`).
+To integrate with an external build tool add a [[docs/other/hooks|hook]] which runs whenever a website is compiled; each integration also runs the hook when build source files are changed and live reload is enabled (`uwe --live --exec`).

 ### Modules